armory/docs/content/en/docs/spinnaker-install-admin-guides/services-tls.md

 ## What you need

-The following table lists the Armory Spinnaker services, their type (Java or Golang), and which certificates they need:
+The following table lists the Armory and Spinnaker services, their type (Java or Golang), and which certificates they need:

 | Service | Type | Server | Client |
 |------|---|--|--|